 This composition can alternatively also be submitted as presented in option B (below).
-Fragrance components 1 to 3 are indicated with a generic product identifier.
+Perfume components 1 to 3 are indicated with a generic product identifier.
 This is allowed since these components are not classified for a health hazard and the total concentration of the components covered by the given generic product identifier does not exceed 5% [B.3.2.3].
-Fragrance chemical name 4 to 7 cannot be indicated with a generic product identifier because these components are classified for a health hazard.
+'Perfume chemical name 4 to 7 cannot be indicated with a generic product identifier because these components are classified for a health hazard.

-OPTION B - SOME COMPONENTS INDICATED WITH A GENERIC PRODUCT IDENTIFIER Components Classification Percentage Chemical name component A not classified 60-80% Chemical name component B not classified 13% Chemical name component C major concern 11-14% Fragrances (GPI) not classified 3%, 2-5% or 'not indicated' Fragrance chemical name 4 acute toxicity, cat 1 0.3-0.6% Fragrance chemical name 5 skin corrosion, cat 1C 2-3% Fragrance chemical name 6 2% or 'not indicated' Fragrance chemical name 7 aspiration toxicity 3-6% Fragrance chemical name 8 not classified 4%
+OPTION B - SOME COMPONENTS INDICATED WITH A GENERIC PRODUCT IDENTIFIER Components Classification Percentage Chemical name component A not classified 60-80% Chemical name component B not classified 13% Chemical name component C emical name component C major concern 11-14% Perfumes (GPI) not classified 3%, 2-5% or 'not indicated' Perfume chemical name 4 acute toxicity, cat 1 0.3-0.6% Perfume chemical name 5 skin corrosion, cat 1C 2-3% Perfume chemical name 6 skin sens. cat.
+1 2% or 'not indicated' Perfume chemical name 7 aspiration toxicity 3-6% Perfume chemical name 8 not classified 4%